Exhibition now closed

-The winning images from the 2020 Travel Photographer of the Year awards will go on display in a spectacular, free-to-view outdoor exhibition in a magnificent London venue – Coal Drops Yard, near King’s Cross and St Pancras stations.
+The latest winning images go on display for the first time in a spectacular, free-to-view outdoor exhibition in a magnificent London venue – Coal Drops Yard, near King’s Cross and St Pancras stations.

 About Coal Drops Yard